iprime2/queue-system/README.md

 - [Node.js](https://nodejs.org/en/download/): A JavaScript runtime for running the Next.js application.
 - [PNPM](https://pnpm.io/): A package manager (optional) for installing project dependencies.
+- [Visual Studio Code (VSCode)](https://code.visualstudio.com/download) or your preferred Integrated Development Environment (IDE): A code editor with extensions that enhance your development experience.

 ### Installation